sparklingkarthi2005-hash/IncomeTaxCalculation/README.md

 ## Reference Datas

 This project encompasses the official tax calculation methodology of INCOME TAX INDIA OFFICIAL controlled by GOVERNMENT OF INDIA .
-One thing is for Rs.5000001 and above I did not added the Surcharge of Tax Calculation .

 ## Core Concepts